AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 ## Mark Your Calendars {#mark-calendars}

-Monthly releases are scheduled well in advance and the release dates are published on [Adobe Experience League.](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html#aem-as-cloud-service)
+Feature releases are scheduled well in advance and the feature release activation dates are published on [Adobe Experience League.](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html#aem-as-cloud-service)

 Take note of the release dates so you can plan time to review and test the upcoming features.